 Hint: Each Ballast may be part of multiple different Groups.

 Hint: In some cases it can give a nicer 'feel' to play back Paradigm Presets as zero-time (snap), and use the ballast fade time.

 This is less useful if there is any manual control such as LCD or station faders, or lighting console control.

-Lutron ballasts are not fully compliant with the DALI standard, as they do not support the Group and Individual DALI Level commands.
+Lutron EcoSystem ballasts use a propietary form of communication, and therefore they do not support the Group and Individual DALI Level commands.

 The default "Individual" personality mode should be used in all other cases.